malikinss/practicum/python_engineer_plus/sprint_3/3_3_sql_advanced_features/3_3_9_top_five_expenciest/readme.md

 ## Description 📝

 The provided SQL query aims to retrieve the top 5 most expensive products from the `products_data_all` table, selecting the product name (`name`) and its price, named `max_price`.
 The results are intended to be sorted in descending order by price.
-However, the query contains issues that prevent it from correctly achieving the task's requirements.

 ## Purpose 🎯